 As a 22 year resident of District One, I am happy to be redistricted alongside so many who share my values, environmental commitment, and desire for Whatcom County to generate more family wage jobs for our citizens.
-I am currently finishing my first term in public office, has been a proud progressive vote, and the leading advocate for broader Council roles in economic development.
-“Our great educational institutions produce some of the brightest and boldest educated new work force, yet all too often our graduates are unable to find a decent job here and are forced to move elsewhere to build their careers.
-The future of our community will be shaped by our ability to retain this talented generation.”
+I am currently finishing my first term in public office, were I have been a proud progressive vote, and the leading advocate for broader Council roles in economic development.
+I am concerned that our great educational institutions produce some of the brightest and boldest educated new work force, yet all too often our graduates are unable to find a decent job here and are forced to move elsewhere to build their careers.
+The future of our community will be shaped by our ability to retain this talented generation.

-“This job is a remarkable challenge, the best education a person could ask for, and never a dull moment with quick-changing situations, unexpected policy-twists, heart-wrenching constituency complaints, and the gift of having to meet so many great county citizens.
+This job is a remarkable challenge, the best education a person could ask for, and never a dull moment with quick-changing situations, unexpected policy-twists, heart-wrenching constituency complaints, and the gift of having to meet so many great county citizens.
 However, the next four years likely will have more challenges than the last four in this new era of federal meddling in our environment, the same underfunded state budget status and our own area’s need for more jobs plus affordable housing.
 I look forward to defending, improving and finding new ways to improve our community’s quality of life.
 I would appreciate your vote and support.